helpisdev/helpisdev/README.md

 - **Academic Knowledge**: Studied operating systems, software development lifecycle, artificial intelligence, data structures and algorithms, system security, and networking at an academic entry level.
 - **Excellent research abilities**: University's CS program fell short of my expectations by a lot, so I turned to self-studying instead.
 In that period I had to be able to find quality information in a huge pool of content, so I spent a huge amount of time perfecting my research skills.

+## Professional Work

+I have developed various closed source work for a diverse clientele earlier in my career.
+Some of my works include:

+- [mepielan.gr](https://mepielan.gr), website for the __Mediterranean Programme for International Environmental Law And Negotiation__, then under the juristictionof the Panteio University of Greece, and currently under the UN.
+The organization has been delighted not only by my work, but also the extensive support and help that I've offered, and they have currently trusted with a second project, which is still under development.
+- [apofraxeis-nk.gr](https://apofraxeis-nk.gr/), a website design and development for a plumbing freelancer
+- [tambook.gr](https://tambook.gr/), my first ever project, a simple blogging website for a friend.
+Volunteer work.

 ## My Projects

 - [utilities](https://github.com/helpisdev/utilities.git), personal Dart/Flutter library with hundreds of features, including but not limited to routing, extensions, localization, theming, widgets, and more.